zpbao/Discovery_Obj_Move/readme.md

 <h1 style='font-size: 1.6em'>Discovering Object that Can Move</h1>

-This is the repository for *Discovering Object that Can Mov*, published at CVPR 2022.
+This is the repository for *Discovering Object that Can Move*, published at CVPR 2022.

 Codes will be released soon after CVPR.